ElDuke717/react-gallery-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is the seventh project in Full Stack JavaScript Techdegree
+## This is the seventh project in the Treehouse Full Stack JavaScript Techdegree

 In the project directory, you can run: